Fake news? Conflicting reports of shooting in Almaty as Russian and Kazakh governments appear to manipulate reporting for own agendas

 It also appears highly like that some of the protesters have armed themselves.
 More social media footage showed men handing out rifles and machine guns in the last two days, getting ready to fight.

 In another incident, there were unconfirmed reports that protesters had stormed a National Security Committee armoury in Almaty and emptied it of arms and ammo.
-The footage showed men emptying lockers and gun racks of arms, while at least one man had a RPG (rocket propelled grenade).
+The footage showed men emptying lockers and gun racks of arms, while at least one man had an RPG (rocket-propelled grenade).

 Some of the guns seem to be already in use.
-While there is little reliable reporting, in a video posted on Twitter by BNO News in the evening of January 5 of machine gun fire and loud explosions can clearly be heard on the street as screaming women run from the firing.
+While there is little reliable reporting, in a video posted on Twitter by BNO News during the evening of January 5, machine gun fire and loud explosions can clearly be heard on the street as screaming women flee.
 A second video posted earlier in the day shows more heavy machine gun fire in what appears to be the centre of Almaty.